jakhax/pitches/README.md

 - - - -
 Author: [Jack Ogina](https://github.com/jakhax)
 ## Description
-[Pitches](https://github.com/jakhax/pitches.git) is a create an application that allows users to use that one minute wisely.
+[Pitches](https://github.com/jakhax/pitches.git) is a web application that allows users to use that one minute wisely.
 The users will submit their one minute pitches and other users will vote on them and leave comments to give their feedback on them.
 The pitches are organized by category.
 You can have different categories like pickup lines, interview pitch , product pitch, promotion pitch.

 ------------------------------------------------------------------------